LittleBlue418/Reduce-Food-Waste/README.md

 ### Scope

-Breaking the scope down it was clear that to build all of it in the time available would leade to some corners cut on quality.
-I decided to move the account structure (and by extension the admin aspect) to MVP2.
-Ideally this is something that i will return to at a later stage and fully impliment.
-As part of this i also decided not to impliment full CRUD functionality for ingredients.
-Editing and deleting ingredients would be a descrictive process, that would affect the search and the main recipes.
-A such i decided to impliment the full CRUD functionality for recipes, build the end points for the ingredients but only impliment the create & read.
-I was still able to fully utilize these end points through the back end using postman.
+MVP1 scope was clear, full CRUD functionality for recipes and a robust search that allowed filtering on ingredients and dietary requirements.
+I prioritized searching on both ingredients and dietary requirements to make the site as inclusive as possible.
+Given that my motivation was to be 'green' and help lessen our impact on the environment it felt very logical to include vegan and vegetarian filters.
+As someone who struggles to find recipes that meet my own allergy needs I also wanted to have dietary requirements included.
+I decided that an 'about' page would also be in scope, talking about how to use the site and breaking down the dietary requirement symbols in a key.

+As part of the edit recipes functionality it was clear that I needed users to be able to create new ingredients, otherwise they would be restricted to adding recipes that had ingredients already in the database.
+Similarly I needed to be able to read all ingredients from the database to construct the search query and to display them for users to add them to new recipes.
+I would build all of the CRUD end points for ingredients in the backend, but I decided that implementing 'delete' and 'edit' for the frontend would be part of MVP2.
+The primary reason for this is that to correct a spelling mistake in an ingredient title would have little consequence, but a user could edit an ingredient to be something completely different (changing a carrot to a sausage for example) and thus completely changing existing recipes.
+Edit and delete ingredients are end points that I will implement for the frontend but they will be accessible to admin users only, since I had decided to make the account system MVP2 implementing these needed to be MVP2 as well.

 #### Core Scope
-* A landing page that is also the search page, where the user can see a tip and see all recipes, and can search based on ingredients.
+* A landing page that is also the search page, where the user can see a tip and see all recipes, and can search based on ingredients and dietary requirements.
-* A 'recipe' page that generates from a template, to display the recipe that the user wants to use.
+* A 'recipe' page that displays the recipe that the user wants to use.
-* A 'create recipe' page that generates from a template, to allow the user to add new recipes to the database.
+* A 'create recipe' page that allows the user to add new recipes to the database.
-* An 'edit recipe' page that populates from the chosen recipe, allows the user to update and then saves to database.
+* An 'edit recipe' page that allows the user to update and then saves to database.
 * A 'create ingredient' dialogue box with a form to allow users to add new ingredients as they create recipes.
-* An about the site info page, breaking down the dietary requirements information.
+* An about the site info page, that explains how to use the site and the dietary requirement symbols.
 * A link to my profile.

 #### MVP2
 * A log in page
 * A create account page
 * Functionality for users and admins
+* Ability for users to favorite recipes
 * Edit & delete functionality for ingredients (for admins).

 ### Structure

-When thinking about the structure for the back end I decided to use MongoDB, a noSQL database.
-My initial thoughts were to build a series of relational SQL tables, but after working it through it felt like I was making this harder than it had to be.
-Instead I decided to do the checking and relational work in my back end code.
-When building a new recipe, I will generate a list of possible ingredients you can add from an ingredients table.
-This ensures I don't have recipes with ingredients that don't exist in the search, while keeping the database structure simple and easy to manage.
+#### Backend
+My initial plan for the backend structure was to use an SQL database, the reasoning being that the recipes and the ingredients clearly had relational elements that mapped well into a relational database.
+After working on the designs I realized that I would actually be better off using a NoSQL database like MongoDB for two reasons.
+Firstly it would make constructing the search query much simpler, and secondly it would allow me to use complex nested structure documents.

+When constructing the database I optimized it in two key ways.
+Firstly I chose to store both the ingredient ID and the name of the ingredient within the recipe document, this minimised the number of search queries to the database and made loading recipes faster.
+Secondly, when creating or updating a recipe I pre-calculate the dietary requirements and saved them to the recipe.
+This also helps me minimize calls to the database, and makes constructing the search query in my backend code much simpler.

+The final database structural decision was in how I handle the update endpoints.
+For Ingredient and Recipe the whole document is overwritten in the database, rather than single calls updating individual fields.
+I knew that I didn't want to do this for images though, since they are much larger than a few lines of data. instead I have a check, and if the image has not changed it is not touched.

+#### Frontend

 For the front end I decided to use React.
-The main reason for that decisions was user experience.
-Rather than creating many pages I wanted to build a single page aplication that would load faster and once loaded be faster for the user to use, reusing all of the components to minimise load times.
-After working a little with jinja templating I decided to use React instead for several reasons: I personally find it more fun to work with, the components you can build in React allow you to do more than the jija templates giving you more freedome, and React has become an industry standard so by using it I would be adding a sought after skill to my repertoire.
+The main reason for that decision was user experience.
+Rather than creating many pages I wanted to build a single page application that would load faster and once loaded be faster for the user to use, reusing all of the components to minimise load times.
+After working a little with jinja templating I decided to use React instead for several reasons: I personally find it more fun to work with, the components you can build in React allow you to do more than the jija templates giving you more freedom, and React has become an industry standard so by using it I would be adding a sought after skill to my repertoire.

-After working through the layout in the wireframes I realized I also wanted to use Material UI components for components like the ingredient 'chips' and the autofill on the search bar.
-As a library it's easy to use, and provides some great 'baked in' functionality.
+Considering what I hoped to achieve with the search query, auto filling from a list of ingredients and then displaying the selected as styled 'chips' the use of MaterialUI as a library seemed a logical choice.
+The autocomplete feature in particular was a great component to have access to.
+Furthermore, since it's based on Google's Material Design framework I knew that it would both provide a well developed set of components, but also provide a familiar feel for the user (being the framework many android apps are built in).

+I also decided that I wanted to use a pagination system.
+Although 'on build' the site would be populated with a small handful of recipes the idea is for it to grow over time.
+From a user perspective having an endless scroll of recipes would not be ideal!
+I decided to hard code the number of recipes displayed on a page to 10, that number fit into two columns of five on a tablet device while not being too many to reasonably scroll through on a mobile.
+One possible future exploration could be to look into responsive pagination, generating the number of cards per page based on the device width.

 ### Skeleton

 Building the wireframes for the project was straightforward, I planned out the look and feel for mobile and the desktop.
 I wanted to keep it looking clean and uncluttered so I went with a minimalistic design.
-As I worked through the wireframes I realized I wanted to use Maretial UI components.
-The origional files were built with Adobe Xd, which allowed me to 'click through' the pages as i would on a website.
+The origional files were built with Adobe Xd, which allowed me to 'click through' the pages as I would on a website.

 ### Wireframes
 - [Mobile Wireframe - AdobeXD document](https://github.com/LittleBlue418/Reduce-Food-Waste/blob/master/frontend/src/assets/documentation/reduce-foodwaste-wireframe-mobile.xd)